Meta-Learning the Inductive Biases of Simple Neural Circuits: Applying our Framework

 So far we have developed and tested a suite of tools for extracting the inductive bias of learning algorithms.
-We now apply our tools to networks whose inductive bias cannot be understood analytically.
-Specifically: we show our method works on a challenging differentiable learner, a spiking neural network; we validate our method on a high-dimensional MNIST example; and we illustrate how our tool can give normative explanations for biological circuit features, by meta-learning the impact of connectivity structures on the generalisation of a model of the fly mushroom body.
-Our tool is flexible: by taking gradients through the training procedure we can meta-learn inductive biases for networks trained using PyTorch.
-Code to produce our figures can be found at \href{https://github.com/WilburDoz/Meta\_Learning\_Inductive\_Bias}{https://github.com/WilburDoz/Meta\_Learning\_Inductive\_Bias}, including a basic ReLU network (Appendix~\ref{app:ReLU}) which should be easily adapted to networks of interest.
+We now apply them to networks whose inductive bias cannot be understood analytically.
+Specifically: we show our method works on a challenging differentiable learner, a spiking neural network; we validate our method on a high-dimensional MNIST example; we illustrate how our tool can give normative explanations for biological circuit features, by meta-learning the impact of connectivity structures on the generalisation of a model of the fly mushroom body; and we demonstrate a method to extract animals' inductive biases.
+Our tool is flexible: by taking gradients through the training procedure we can meta-learn inductive biases for networks trained using PyTorch, for example.
+We share all our code\footnote{Code at \url{https://github.com/WilburDoz/Meta\_Learning\_Inductive\_Bias}} which should be easily adapted to networks of interest.